lirvin123/Mac-Scavenger/README.md

 * Because a monospace font is not used for the riddle screen, sometimes a long answer can run slightly off of the text input box (although there is a character limit)
 * When the user submits a correct answer on the riddle screen, the answer moves slightly left (due to the check-mark icon)
 * For android phones, there is no backup icon that will look correct if the phone does not support Android Adaptive Icons (i.e. there will be a white box or circle surrounding the icon)
-* This rarely happens, but occasionally images will just not load.
-We have a progress bar if an image is in the process of loading, but occasionally an image will just show up as blank.
-We believe this has something to do with how Cloudinary is storing our images, and for the most part it doesn’t happen, but definitely something to note!
+* Occasionally images will just not load.
+We have a progress bar if an image is in the process of loading, but sometimes an image will just show up as blank.
+We believe this has something to do with how Cloudinary (our image CDN) is storing our images, and for the most part this doesn’t happen, but definitely something to note!
-* Due to time constraints, we did not use Redux (a library that allows state sharing across screens in React-Native), so all state sharing occurs through global variables.
-In the future, we would like to switch this over to either Redux or through some form in React-Navigation.
+* If you double tap on a button very quickly, the app will push two of the same screens onto the navigation stack (currently an issue with react-navigation, not this app specifically)

 ## Code Sources
 * [Binding Function](https://stackoverflow.com/questions/43039719/undefined-is-not-a-object-in-this-state-reactnative)